raspy135/Qun-synthesizer/README.md

 * ![major_mode_change](manual_images/major_mode_change.gif)

 ## BASIC OPERATION
 Each major mode has sub modes.
-Select sub mode (For example, `Prm:OSC1` is a sub mode for Oscillator 1.
+Select sub mode.
+For example, `Prm:OSC1` is a sub mode for Oscillator 1.
 * To switch sub mode, press Mode button (on the top board) + rotate dial.
 Keep pressing Mode button while you are selecting sub mode.
 * ![sub_mode_change](manual_images/sub_mode_change.gif)
 * If you press Mode button and released, sticky mode button is activated(Square is indicated next to mode name)).
 If you press one of 8 buttons, this will change first 8 of Sub mode in the Major mode.
 For example in Parameter mode, press Mode button, then press button 2(Second button of the 8 buttons) will switch to OSC2 sub mode.